 - STARscanner™ Laser Data Acquisition System – This state-of-the-art technology replaces the need for plaster casting.
 Instead it uses non-contact laser scanning technology to obtain precise measurements in less than 2 seconds.

-- The SmartSoc™ 3D Capturing System – This revolutionary technology converts 2D images to a 3D model.
-SmartSoc is available at our Skokie location.
+- The SmartSoc™ 3D Capturing System – This revolutionary clinically proven technology converts 2D video into a 3D model.

-SmartSoc™ 3D Capturing System is available at our Skokie location.
+- SmartSoc™ 3D Capturing System is available at these locations:

 To prevent problems with plagiocephaly, when your baby is awake, give your baby active “tummy time.”
 Find ways for your baby to play and move while they are on their tummy, several times each day.
 Choose different positions and ways for babies to play and be held.
 When you lay your baby down to sleep in the first few months, alternate the direction the head faces each night.